Search

 Like fiber supplements, you can give probiotics before a stressful event that can trigger diarrhea in your Labrador.
 But probiotics are also a healthy daily option for your dog’s digestive health since they help fight harmful bacteria in the gut.

-5. Keep Your Lab off Human Food
+5. Avoid Feeding Your Labrador Human Food

 Human foods that can cause diarrhea in Labradors include: